agencyenterprise/react-native-health/README.md

 #### Notice
-> *This package is undergoing rapid development and should be considered unstable for the time being.*
+> *This package is undergoing a [new direction](https://github.com/GregWilson/react-native-apple-healthkit/pull/38).*
 > *<strong>Use at your own risk</strong>*

 ## Table of Contents